The following topics are covered in this section:

 - All front and rear panel indicators can be easily read.

-- AC power cords can reach from the AC power outlet to the input connectors.
+- Power cords can reach from the power outlet to the connector on the rear panel.

 Tools and Parts Required for Installation